 - Newspapers and inserts

 - Paperboard boxes (cereal, cookie boxes, tissue boxes, etc.)

-- Cardboard boxes (must be flattened and cut to fit into bin)
+- Cardboard boxes (must be flattened and cut to fit into the bin)

 - Brown paper grocery bags